-Pursuant to an administrative services agreement, the Company reimburses CEAMER, CSAMER and their affiliates for direct and reimbursable administrative, general and operating expenses paid by these entities, on behalf of the Company.
-As of December 31, 2021, the Company had a combined payable to CEAMER, CSAMER and their affiliates of \$3,590, which is included in payable to affiliates on the statement of financial condition.
+Pursuant to an administrative services agreement, the Company pays the Citadel Parties on a cost and/or cost-plus basis, as applicable for direct and reimbursable administrative, general and operating expenses paid by the Citadel Parties, on behalf of the Company.
+As of December 31, 2023, the Company had a combined payable to the Citadel Parties of \$12 million, which is included in payables to affiliates on the statement of financial condition.